 Geoff's family, the Boutiliers, moved to St. Margaret's Bay, Nova Scotia in 1780 and settled right where Geoff lives now, French Village Harbour.
 His father added the "Le" and the extra "l" thinking he was changing the name back to its original form.
-He died never knowing he was wrong - it's always been Boutilier, and now Geoff and his son Jonathan, and Jonathan's kids - they all have the extra letters, but they're all just Boutiliers plain and simple.
+He died never knowing he was wrong - it's always been Boutilier, and now Geoff, his son Jonathan, Jonathan's wife, Karen and their kids - they all have the extra letters, but when you get right down to it, they're all really just Boutiliers plain and simple.

 The old house burned down in '86, but Geoff re-built and still lives on the same spot where he used to cut hay with a horse and help pull tuna from the Bay.